Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Baltimore CityLit Festival

 The CityLit Project is dedicated to elevating enthusiasm for literary arts in the Baltimore area.
-Each year, the organization hosts a daylong celebration of literature in partnership with local arts and literary groups such as the Enoch Pratt Free Library, Chesapeake Shakespeare Company and the Baltimore Symphony Orchestra.
+Each year, the organization hosts a two-day celebration of literature in partnership with local arts and literary groups such as the Enoch Pratt Free Library, Chesapeake Shakespeare Company and the Baltimore Symphony Orchestra.
 In addition to bringing well-known authors to Baltimore, the festival showcases Baltimore’s diverse community of self-published authors, small presses and literary journals and organizations.